 - And of course, salt and pepper!

-Recipes to try: Cinnamon Chickpea Blondies, Creamy Cumin Ranch Dressing, Pumpkin Lentil Chili, Spicy Summer Corn Chowder, Roasted Carrot & White Bean Spread, French Onion Dip w/ Dill, Spiced Chickpea Stew, Coconut Curry Soup with Sweet Potato Noodles
+Recipes to try: Cinnamon Chickpea Blondies, Southwest Ranch Dressing, Vegan Pumpkin Chili, Spicy Summer Corn Chowder, Roasted Carrot Navy Bean Hummus, French Onion Dip w/ Dill, Spiced Chickpea Stew, Coconut Curry Soup with Sweet Potato Noodles

 *While regular refined sugar is considered plant based, it is not always vegan.
 Some non-organic sugars are processed with bone char.
-If excluding all animal products is important to you, opt for organic only when using cane sugar, powdered sugar, or brown sugar.
+If excluding all animal products is important to you, look for the vegan label on packages or opt for organic only when using cane sugar, powdered sugar, or brown sugar.

 - Pure maple syrup